Avoid a debt

 - recover the amount from your wages, other income and assets, including money you may hold in a bank account

-- refer your case to our solicitors for legal action
+- refer your case to our lawyers for legal action

 - issue a Departure Prohibition Order to stop you from travelling overseas.

-We won’t charge you interest if all of the following apply.
+We won’t charge you interest if any of the following apply.
 You:

 - are currently getting a Centrelink payment